Overview

 What can we design that will most help Derek?

-Before ideation, our team deemed certain features necessary for our minimum viable product (MVP): channels for communication, opportunities for player personalization, and a gamer matching algorithm.
+Before ideation, our team deemed certain features necessary for our MVP: channels for communication, opportunities for player personalization, and a gamer matching algorithm.

 These features would help Derek connect with like-minded individuals quickly and accurately.